DurrENayab77/bioinformatics-ml-readings/readings/3_Chargaff's_Rule[GrammarofDNA].md

 Chargaff’s discovery revealed that **DNA maintains a precise balance between purines and pyrimidines**, forming the foundation for **Watson and Crick’s double helix model**.
 This balance ensures DNA’s **structural stability** and **replication accuracy**.

+Chargaff’s balance between bases tells us how mutations disrupt that balance.
+When mutations break pairing rules (such as A pairing incorrectly with C), genetic instability occurs, leading to diseases ranging from cancer to viral mutations.

 **Author:** *Durr E Nayab*
 *MPhil Computer Scientist | Drug Discovery Researcher | ML & Bioinformatics Enthusiast*